Set up the Openflow Connector for LinkedIn Ads¶

 Snowflake Private Key File

-The file that contains the RSA private key used for authentication to Snowflake, which is formatted according to PKCS8 standards and has standard PEM headers and footers.
-The header line starts with -----BEGIN PRIVATE.
-Select the Reference asset checkbox to upload the private key file.
+• KEY_PAIR: Upload the file that contains the RSA private key used for authentication to Snowflake, formatted according to PKCS8 standards and including standard PEM headers and footers.
+The header line begins with -----BEGIN PRIVATE.
+To upload the private key file, select the Reference asset checkbox.

 Snowflake Private Key Password